edespino/cloudberry-site/docs/sql-stmts/index.md

 ## Configuration Parameter

-- [SET](./set.md) - Changes the value of a run-time Cloudberry Database configuration parameter.
+- [SET](./set.md) - Changes the value of a run-time Apache Cloudberry configuration parameter.
 - [RESET](./reset.md) - Restores the value of a run-time system configuration parameter to the default value.
 - [SHOW](./show.md) - Shows the value of a run-time system configuration parameter.